SeanRudden/cache-domains/README.md

-# Game Content Cache Hostnames
+# Windows Update Cache Hostnames

 ## Introduction

-This is a list of all hostnames that are required to be redirected for running a game content cache.
+This is a list of all hostnames that are required to be redirected for running a Windows update cache.
 This list will change frequently so this is designed to be a definitive list.

+This list is forked from `uklans/cache-domains` for the purpose of providing a simple caching list for windows updates.
+This list is used with a caching proxy to ease the amount of times updates have to be downloaded from the internet on multiple Windows PCs.
+I am using LanCache for its simplicity in setting it up on Docker.
+Visit https://lancache.net/ for information about LanCache.
+Also visit https://lancache.net/docs/containers/monolithic/cache_domains/ for information on adding custom forks/branches to a LanCache server.

 ## Usage